Herzing University New Orleans

 - Herzing University New Orleans first opened its doors in 1996 as a branch of Herzing Universityï¿½s Atlanta campus.
 In 2000, the university moved to its current location to accommodate the need for a college in New Orleans with its program offerings.
 Herzing University New Orleans offers degrees and diplomas in Technology, Paralegal, and Business Administration, producing graduates with high quality and in-demand careers.
 In fact, the Paralegal program at Herzing University New Orleans is one of the few programs in Louisiana by the American Bar Association.
 With small class sizes and hands on instruction, Herzingï¿½s students receive a highly valuable and convenient education.

 |Institution Level||At least 2 yrs but < 4 yrs||At least 2 years but < 4 years|

 - Herzing University was founded in 1965, and is still operated by the founding family.
 Renee Herzing, daughter of founder Henry Herzing, acts as the University president, and continues to carry out the university mission of providing a career focused, convenient, and caring education to its students.
-Herzing University is accredited by The Higher Learning Commission and is a member of the North Central Association (www.ncahlc.org, 800-621-7440).
+Herzing University is accredited by the Higher Learning Commission, 230 South LaSalle Street, Suite 7-500, Chicago, Illinois, 60614-1413, www.hlcommission.org, (800) 621-7400

 - College Location Mi.
 Students